unitn-sml/rsbench-code/README.md

 ## Website

-For more info, go to the dedicated website: [Link to Website](https://unitn-sml.github.io/rsbench/).
+For more info, go to the dedicated website: [link](https://unitn-sml.github.io/rsbench/).